gliy/BlueJCoverage/README.md

+#BlueJCoverage

-Usage: Drop the compiled jar into the blueJ extensions folder, then copy all required jar files to the user's bluej configuration folder.
+**Usage**: Drop the compiled jar into the blueJ extensions folder, then copy all required jar files to the user's bluej configuration folder. </br>
 Details about the folder's location can be found on [BlueJ's website](http://www.bluej.org/faq.html#faq_config)